btahir/hacky-experiments/README.md

 > "All life is an experiment.
 The more experiments you make, the better."
 > — Ralph Waldo Emerson

-If you’re curious about how I build stuff and continuously improve through rapid iteration, you’re in the right place.
-Let’s build, experiment, and embark on this adventure together!
+If you're curious about how I build stuff and continuously improve through rapid iteration, you're in the right place.
+Let's build, experiment, and embark on this adventure together!

 ---